Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Domestic violence encompasses a number of different offenses and penalties.
-Whether the circumstances of the case involve violence between family members, child abuse, elder abuse, or a fight between roommates, domestic violence charges may stem from the alleged events.
+Whether the circumstances of the case involve violence between family members, child abuse, elder abuse, or a fight between roommates, domestic violence charges may result.

 Types of Domestic Violence

-- Assault of family member by impeding breath, i.e choking
+- Assault of family member by impeding breath, which is a third-degree felony

 - Assault of family member with a prior assault charge already on record, which is a third-degree felony

 - Second assault of family member within a 12-month period, wherein both assaults combine to be charged with a third-degree felony

-Charges for domestic violence may not necessarily only result from the alleged assault of blood relatives or those bound by marriage.
+Charges for domestic violence do not necessarily only result from the alleged assault of blood relatives or those bound by marriage.
 These charges can also include assaults on roommates, unmarried significant others, foster children, and other relations that can be classified as familial.

 Consequences of Conviction

-When someone is convicted for domestic violence in the state of Texas, they may face several, potentially long-lasting consequences.
-These consequences could include but are not limited to:
+When someone is convicted for domestic violence in the state of Texas, they face several, potentially long-lasting consequences.
+These consequences include but are not limited to:

 - Fines up to $10,000